dotnet/docs/includes/core-changes/windowsforms/deprecate-allowupdatechildcontrolindexfortabcontrols.md

 ### `Switch.System.Windows.Forms.AllowUpdateChildControlIndexForTabControls` compatibility switch not supported

-The `Switch.System.Windows.Forms.` compatibility switch in supported in Windows Forms on .NET Framework 4.6 and later versions but is not supported in Windows Forms starting with .NET Core 3.0.
+The `Switch.System.Windows.Forms.AllowUpdateChildControlIndexForTabControls` compatibility switch is supported in Windows Forms on .NET Framework 4.6 and later versions but is not supported in Windows Forms starting with .NET Core 3.0.

 #### Change description